RichOren/KSStrap/content/kss/docs/styleguide.md

 This is a **living styleguide** made from [kss-node](https://github.com/hughsk/kss-node) styleguide.
-"kss-node" is a NodeJS implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS). kss-node enables us to generate a beatiful styleguide for CSS, of course that suports LESS, SASS and Stylus.
+"kss-node" is a NodeJS implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS). kss-node enables us to generate a beatiful styleguide for CSS, it also suports LESS, SASS and Stylus.

 This implementation uses LESS and you are able to Fully Theme the styleguide using the famous framework [Bootstrap](http://getbootstrap.com/).